As our property markets move into the upswing phase of the property cycle there will be more and more positive news.

-They will think they can buy just any property and it will increase in value over time – not true.
+They will think they can just go out and buy any property and it will increase in value over time - not true.

-Less than 4% of the properties currently on the market are investment grade.
+Less than 4% of the properties currently on the market are what I would call "investment grade."

-Remember that 92% of property investors never get past their first or second property –- they never get the financial freedom they’re looking for.
+Remember that 92% of property investors never get past their first or second property – which means they never get the financial freedom they’re looking for.

-In general they don’t get sufficient capital growth to get the deposit for the next property or rental growth to service the loans.
+In general, they don’t get sufficient capital growth to get the deposit for the next property or rental growth to service their loans.

 I’ve found most property investors are overconfident and don’t realise how poor their investments are performing.